primatejs/primate/README.md

   // declare `"edit-user"` as alias of `"/user/edit/([0-9])+"` router.alias("edit-user", "/user/edit/([0-9])+");

-  // return user instead of request for all verbs with this route router.map("edit-user", () => ({name: "Donald"}));
+  // pass user instead of request for all verbs with this route router.map("edit-user", () => ({name: "Donald"}));

   // show user edit form